 Not getting enough of this vitamin can lead to anemia.
 This is a low level of red blood cells.
 It can also lead to problems with the nervous system.

 |Copyright © Nucleus Medical Media, Inc.|

-Conditions that slow or stop the absorption of the vitamin from food:
+Problems that slow or stop the absorption of the vitamin from food, such as:

-- Removal of a part of the small intestine or stomach
+- Removal of part of the small intestine or part or all of the stomach

 - Poor nutrition